Bauhaus on the Grid: Geometric Racing Art for the Modern Wall

 Color with purpose

 Bauhaus color is never decorative for its own sake — every block of red, blue or yellow earns its place in the composition.
 In this design, primary tones create rhythm and movement, guiding your eye across the artwork the way a car carves a clean line through a fast corner.
-Nothing is wasted, and nothing is there by accident.
+Nothing is wasted, and nothing is there by accident; the restraint is the whole point.

-That deliberate, disciplined use of color is exactly what lets the piece work at scale.
-On a large canvas it commands a room with quiet authority; as a smaller print it adds a precise, confident pop of personality to a shelf or a desk.
-The restraint is the point — and it is what gives the design its lasting power.
+That disciplined use of color is exactly what lets the piece work at any scale.
+On a large canvas it commands a room with quiet authority, holding a wall without shouting.
+As a smaller print it adds a precise, confident pop of personality to a shelf, a desk or a narrow hallway.
+Because the palette is so clean, it also plays beautifully with a room's existing accents — pick up one of its hues in a lamp, a book spine or a rug, and the whole space suddenly feels color-coordinated on purpose.

 Shop “Electric Racing Grand Prix Pop Art Speed Burst” on Redbubble →